These peanut butter protein balls are the ultimate no bake snack using just 4 ingredients! 10 grams of protein each and NO added sugar needed.

 I combined two of my favorite protein snacks- protein balls and homemade protein bars.
 The key feature is using EXTRA peanut butter, which makes these protein balls with peanut butter taste incredibly delicious and satisfying.

 - Protein powder.
-I recommend using a vanilla brown rice protein powder, as it is considerably thicker than other protein powder blends.
+I recommend using a vanilla protein powder as it has a subtle flavor but unflavored also works.

 How to make peanut butter protein balls